jkugler/cdc_data_collector/doc/HANDBOOK.rst

 couple reasons.

 - On some machines, the OneWire USB device an only be accessed by root.
-- CDC writes its PID file to /var/run/, which requires root priveleges.
+- CDC writes its PID file to /var/run/, which requires root privileges.

 Starting
 --------